Pre-Castro Business in Cuba

 industry.
 This supposed increases in national debt but it is much to be regretted political happenings did not

-allow the plan to evolve, denying us even more definite gains which would have spread out Cuba's economic future.
+allow the plan to evolve, denying us even more definite gains which would have spread out Cuba's economic

-Scanned from the book Album Azul de Cuba, compiled and edited in exile
+Scanned from the book Album Azul de Cuba, compiled and edited in

 by Aurelio Garcia Dulzaides in Miami Florida in 1965.